AngeloGalav/image-processing-and-computer-vision/2023-05-18 - BoW, Activation Function, CNN.md

 ![[linclass2.png]]

 #### Gradients of activation functions
 Gradients play a central role in optimization.
 Gradient of the output of activation functions with respect to input is very different between sigmoid and ReLU, easier to train (deep) networks when using ReLU.
-Yet, ReLu can give rise to “dead” neurons, if for all inputs the output is negative.
+Yet, ReLu can give rise to “_dead_” neurons, if for all inputs _the output is negative_.
 ![[linclass3.png]]

 In the past, a lot of care was put in the initialization of the tensor, to that the CNN would start on the linear part of the Sigmoid (the center part more or less).